2007 Cricket World Cup Group B: Bermuda v India

-Bangladesh vs Srilankanka
+Bangladesh vs Sri Lanka

 Bangladesh's chances of reaching the Super Eights by means of net run rate diminished after a 198-run defeat to Sri Lanka, the third-heaviest of their history and the largest since their 200-run defeat to India in the 2003 TVS Cup Tri Series.
 Indeed, it was only due to the rain during Bangladesh's innings and the consequently readjusted target that the margin of victory was smaller; Bangladesh were bowled out for 112, with all the Sri Lankan bowlers except Sanath Jayasuriya taking wickets, but Jayasuriya had already contributed with seven sixes in his 24th One Day International century as Sri Lanka totalled 318 for four.
 Spinners Mohammad Rafique and Abdur Razzak were the only ones to keep the economy rate below five an over, while for Sri Lanka only Russel Arnold cost more than five an over.
 Four Sri Lankan batsmen outscored Bangladesh's top-scoring batsman, Ashraful, who made 45 not out from number seven.